NeshHari/XMonad/README.md

 ```

 ## MyRescreen.hs
+Hot plugging is a must-have feature for any multi-monitor workflow.
+XMonad provides a [custom hook](https://xmonad.github.io/xmonad-docs/xmonad-contrib-0.16.999/XMonad-Hooks-Rescreen.html) that monitors xrandr changes.
+This is best used alongside [autorandr](https://github.com/phillipberndt/autorandr), which automatically selects a predefined configuration dependent on the number of connected displays.

+### Autorandr
 Required package: [autorandr](https://archlinux.org/packages/community/any/autorandr/)

 Firstly, ensure autorandr detects all possible monitor combinations.
 In this example, I shall provide single and dual monitor setups.
 This assumes the layouts (i.e., portrait/landscape & positioning) are already set up.